Farabi-shafkat/Farabi-shafkat.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a computer science graduate who is currently working as a lecturer at my alma-mater [Islamic University of Technology](https://www.iutoic-dhaka.edu/).
-I have BSc in Computer Scinece and Engineering with honours with first class from the same institution.
+I am a PhD student at George Mason University since Fall, 2022.
+I am also working as a graduate teaching assistant in the Computer Science department.
+My reaserch focus is in the intersection of Computer Vision and Natural Langauge Processing.
+Currently, I am working on sarcasm detection in social media from multimodal inputs.

-My research interests include Computer Vision, Deep Learning, Machine Learning and their real world applications.
-During my undergraduate studies, I worked on problems related to Computer Vision using Deep learning.
-My undergraduate thesis is titled "Assessment of Human Actions from Videos Using Deep Residual Convolutional Neural Networks".
-This work is focused on assesing quality of human actions from videos using deep learning.
-During the course of completing this thesis, I acquired hands on experinace on how to find and read literature on a specific domain, how to find gaps in the literature and proposing solutions to bridge that gap.
-On top of this, during the course of thesis work, I acquired an extensive exposure to deep learning and computer vision.
-Currently I am continuiong this work as a part of CVlab in IUT.
+Previously, I worked as a lecturer at my alma-mater Islamic University of Technology.
+I have a BSc in Computer Scinece and Engineering with honours with first class from the same institution.

 I love brainstorming to come up with solutions to complex problems and implementing them using programming languages.
 During my time as a student, I had participated in numerous ACM-ICPC style programming contests.
-I am currently associated with training sophomore and junior year studnets in IUT for competative programming.
+I also  trained sophomore and junior year studnets in IUT for competative programming.